fortio/scli/README.md

 - `-logger-timestamp=false` so the timestamp is removed from the output as that would be different always
 - `-logger-file-line=false` so code line numbers don't show as diffs either (if comparing different versions/releases)
+- `-logger-goroutine=false` so Goroutine IDs don't show (which may or may not be desired)